Creating Consistency across many PowerPoint files

 At 280 pages, the presentation was packed with mind-numbing clutter and graphical inconsistencies.
 So marketing director Wes Campbell engaged The Presentation Team to create a page-for-page enhancement that would improve audience attentiveness and retention.

 We started the design by creating a fresh new template in Adobe Photoshop.
 The original template was dominated by a bulky top bar with company logos, and an unnecessary left-side navigation bar.
 Our new template maintained the Hawthorne brand image and featured a gracefully arcing montage on the left side in place of red menu buttons.
 We reclaimed some screen space by moving the two logos to the bottom and reducing their size.
 The top of the template was now freed up for a flat yellow title block area.
-In the center of each of the nine templates, we placed lightly muted company photos (relevent to the respective section) and overlayed a textured image of arcing lines to convey a feeling of technology, motion, and depth.
+In the center of each of the nine templates, we placed lightly muted company photos (relevant to the respective section) and overlayed a textured image of arcing lines to convey a feeling of technology, motion, and depth.

 We continued the enhancement over multiple passes, first ensuring the typography was consistent and reformatted with Arial (from Times Roman).
 Then, using guides, grids, and align/distribute, we positioned all the elements to provide uniformity across pages.
 We relocated the title text from the page body to the top title block.
 Then tweaked the graphs and tables, eliminating most border lines for a cleaner look and choosing colors that complemented the overall image.
 To optimize presenter pacing, we used a simple wipe screen transition and eliminated all builds and animation.